 The wave of legal challenges that is washing over the oil and gas industry, demanding accountability for climate change, started as a ripple after revelations that ExxonMobil had long recognized the threat fossil fuels pose to the world.

-Over the past few years: Two states have launched fraud investigations into Exxon over climate change and sued (one went to trial in 2019, and the attorney general lost).
+Over the past few years: Two states launched fraud investigations into Exxon over climate change and sued (one went to trial in 2019, and the attorney general lost).
 Nine cities and counties, from New York to San Francisco, have sued major fossil fuel companies, seeking compensation for climate change damages.
 And determined children have filed lawsuits against the federal government and various state governments, claiming the governments have an obligation to safeguard the environment.

 The litigation, reinforced by science, has the potential to reshape the way the world thinks about energy production and the consequences of global warming.
 It advocates a shift from fossil fuels to sustainable energy and draws attention to the vulnerability of coastal communities and infrastructure to extreme weather and sea level rise.